21 January 2021

 5. Take the balls and make a hole in each one with a small round-headed embossing tool.
 Use a pokey tool to make four little indentations around the previously made hole.

-6. Butter Take translucent yellow clay and cut into a 3/16in (5mm) square to resemble a knob of butter.
+6. Take translucent yellow clay and cut into a 3/16in (5mm) square to resemble a knob of butter.
 Soften the corners to look as though the butter is melting.
 Place the butter on top of the pancakes and scatter a few blueberries over the stack.
-Use fine tweezers to glue a few blueberries into place around the side of the late.
+Use fine tweezers to glue a few berries into place around the side of the late.

-7. Take the remaining blueberries and glue them onto the extra-small plate or saucer.
+8. Take the remaining blueberries and glue them onto the extra-small plate or saucer.
 Take a little acrylic paint in white and cream and thin down with water.
 With the paintbrush, apply a little white paint to each blueberry.
 Apply a little cream paint to the top pancake to add definition.